EE:NUTRITION ○ 8 min read

 ♦ Not all fluids are the same.
 A good rule of thumb is to try to drink at least 64 ounces of water a day.
 It’s not an actual rule, but it gives you a goal to shoot for.
 But, some fluids, like those with caffeine and alcohol, have dehydrating effects, so they shouldn’t be counted as part of your hydration routine.
 Try to focus on water when hydrating.

 ♦ Some foods are better.
 Watermelon and cucumber are made up of mostly water.
 While they won’t substitute for drinking water, eating water-based plant foods gives your body a head start.
-Potato chips, lunch meats, mixed nuts, and other foods high in salt content will deplete your fluids, so you’re better off avoiding them when you’re sweating.
+Potato chips, lunch meats, mixed nuts, and other foods high in salt content will deplete your fluids, so it's best to avoid them when you’re sweating.

 ♦ Stay cool.
-Heat stroke happens when you’re dehydrated, but it also happens when you’re too hot.
-Wearing dark clothing, being outside in the hottest part of the day, and not wearing a hat—are all things that can push you closer and closer toward heat stroke.
+Heat illnesses happen when you’re dehydrated, but it also happens when you’re too hot.
+Wearing dark clothing, being outside in the hottest part of the day, and not wearing a hat—are all things that can push you closer and closer toward a heat illness.
 Do what you can to stay cool on the hottest days; it’s for your health.

 ♦ Try a probiotic.
-When your body has the right mix of good gut bacteria, it’s better able to absorb food and nutrients, and this includes water.
-Making your body more efficient is a fantastic way to improve health.
+When your body has the right mix of good gut bacteria, it helps in how you are able to absorb food and nutrients, and this includes water.
+Making your body more efficient is a fantastic way to support health.

 Signs of Dehydration

-One of the best things you can do to prevent dehydration is to know what it feels and looks like.
+One of the best things you can do to support hydration is to know what dehydration feels and looks like.
 If you can spot it coming, then you can act quickly and avoid it.
 But please note that dehydration is nothing to mess with, and seeing the signs might mean it’s time to seek medical help.

 ♦ Less frequent urination.
 If you haven’t used the restroom in a long time, it could be that your body is using every little drop of water, so there is essentially no waste.
 This is a big sign that you need more fluids.